top of page

 Codons

-To make a protein, the cell must know the order of amino acids.
-Fortunately, the order of the nucleotides in that protein's gene (and the related mRNA) conveys the order.
+To make a protein, the cell must know the order of its amino acids.
+Fortunately, the order of the nucleotides in a protein's gene (and related mRNA) conveys the order.

 It accomplishes this using a code that assigns every possible three-letter combination of nucleotide bases (called codons) to specific amino acids.
-The genetic code is a set of rules that maps three-letter codons to amino acids or, as we'll see, stop signals.
+This is the genetic code.

-The DNA sequence I just gave you--ATGTCGGATAGATGA-- can also be viewed as a stretch of three letter codons.
+By grouping.
+That same sequence can also be viewed as a stretch of three letter codons.
 Grouped in threes, the sequence becomes: ATG TCG GAT AGA TGA.

 Think of a three-letter codon as a word in spoken language.
 Continuing the analogy, think of a gene as a sentence.
 A gene (sentence) is a string of codons (words) that has meaning.